 Reptile surveys should ideally be undertaken at very specific times to maximise detectability, which is generally between April and May.
 Late August to late September can also be useful for seeing juvenile animals but July and early August are generally less favourable months for surveying due to the days being hotter.
 Peak air temperature should be between 9-20°C. Bright sunshine is favourable on cooler days and hazy or intermittent sunshine is favourable when warmer.

-Our ecologists can advise on all aspects of reptile survey and mitigation and undertake the necessary works to ensure a successful outcome for client and wildlife alike.
-Mitigation is designed on a site and species basis.
-Recent mitigation projects include grass snake and common lizard.
+Our ecologists advise on a wide spread array of reptile survey and mitigation.
+They undertake the necessary works to ensure a successful outcomes for client and wildlife alike.
+We design Mitigation on a site by site and species basis.
+Recent mitigation projects include grass snake, great crested newt and common lizard.

-To avoid delays to your schedule it’s important to plan for the survey season early as part of the planning and development process by getting us involved early.
+To avoid any delay to your schedule it’s important to plan for the survey season right at the beginning of your planning and development process, this means getting us involved early.
 Mitigation should only be undertaken when reptile species are active and not during the hibernation periods.
+This means there could be a delay if your don’t schedule in your reptile survey early enough.